 Rarely, people taking this medication have had serious (sometimes fatal) skin reactions (such as Stevens-Johnson syndrome).
 Get medical help right away if you develop any rash, blisters, peeling skin, or sores on your skin, lips, or in your mouth.

 Rarely, a serious (sometimes fatal) brain infection (Progressive Multifocal Leukoencephalopathy-PML) has occurred in people taking this medication.
 Seek immediate medical attention if you develop any signs of PML, including vision problems, loss of balance/coordination, or confusion.

-USES: Rituximab is used alone or with other medications to treat certain types of cancer (e.g., non-Hodgkin's lymphoma).
+USES: Rituximab is used alone or with other medications to treat certain types of cancer (e.g., non-Hodgkin's lymphoma, chronic lymphocytic leukemia).
 It is a type of medication called a monoclonal antibody.
 It works by attaching to certain blood cells from your immune system (B cells) and killing them.
 It is also used with other monoclonal antibodies and radioactive drugs to treat certain cancers.